edgio-docs/edgio-docs/src/guides/performance/cdn_as_code/common_routing_patterns.md

 })
 ```

+Additional information on the `headers` feature can be found in the [Features](/guides/performance/rules/features#headers) guide.

 #### Altering All Responses {/*altering-all-responses*/}

 You can also write catch-all routes that will alter all responses.
 One example where this is useful is injecting [Content Security Policy](/guides/security/security_suite#content-security-policy-csp) headers.